callandret/repo-test/README.md

 # Testing Branching
 Although I understand the theory of branching and it's utility, I haven't dealt with it in practice.
 Here we go!

+# Testing Pulling
+Adding a few lines and seeing what it's like to pull things down locally.